web3-authn/vrf-wasm/README.md

 ## WASM Compatibility

-Both `vrf-wasm` and `vrf-contract-verify` crates are designed for WASM environments:
+Both `vrf-wasm` and `vrf-contract-verifier` crates are designed for WASM environments:
 - **No std**: Compatible with no-std environments
 - **No global statics**: Avoids initialization issues
 - **Pure Rust**: No external dependencies on system libraries